 The common symptoms include:

-Numbness in the hands or feet, often on both sides
+Numbness in the hands or feet.
+This often happens on both sides.

 Pain in the hands, feet, or legs

 Foot problems, such as calluses, dry skin, cracked skin, claw toes, and ankle weakness